crahan/HolidayHackChallenge2022/docs/easter_eggs.md

 ## Literal beanie hat

-You can buy literal *beanie* hats from the hat vending machine. :smile:
+You can buy literal *beanie* hats from the hat vending machine.
+Hats made out of actual coffee beans... :smile:

 ![Literal beanie hat](./img/misc/literal_beanie_hat.png){ class=border }

 ## You are awesome!

-Last, but not least, the [background image](./img/misc/underground_main.jpg) to the underground tunnels contains a special message of support!
+Last, but not least, the [background image](./img/misc/underground_main.jpg) to the underground tunnels contains a special message of support to everyone who decides to spend some time at the North Pole, helping out Santa solve all these challenges. *You are awesome!*

 ![You are awesome!](./img/misc/you_are_awesome.png)